The Outline of History: Rejection of racial or cultural superiority

-Omitted aspects of world history

-A number of themes are downplayed in The Outline of History: Ancient Greek philosophy and Roman law figure among these.
-Others are altogether absent, in spite of Wells's own intellectual attachment to some of them: romanticism, the concept of the Age of Enlightenment and feminism, for example.

 Composition of the work

 Wells's methodology

-In the years leading up to the writing of The Outline of History Wells was increasingly preoccupied by history, as many works testify.
+In the years leading up to the writing of The Outline of History, Wells was increasingly preoccupied by history, as many works testify.
 (See, for example, The New Machiavelli, Marriage, An Englishman Looks at the World, The Wife of Sir Isaac Harman, Mr. Britling Sees It Through, etc.) During World War I, he tried to promote a world history to be sponsored by the League of Nations Union, of which he was a member.
 But no professional historian would commit to undertake it, and Wells, in a financially sound position thanks to the success of Mr. Britling Sees It Through and believing that his work would earn little, resolved to devote a year to the project.
-His wife Catherine (Jane) agreed to be his collaborator in typing, research, organisation, correspondence, and criticism.
+His wife Catherine (Jane) agreed to be his collaborator in typing, research, organization, correspondence, and criticism.
 Wells relied heavily on the Encyclopædia Britannica (11th ed., 1911), and standard secondary texts.
 He made use of the London Library, and enlisted as critical readers "a team of advisers for comment and correction, chief among them Ernest Barker, Harry Johnston, E. Ray Lankester, and Gilbert Murray.
 The sections were then rewritten and circulated for further discussion until Wells judged that they had reached a satisfactory standard."
 The bulk of the work was written between October 1918 and November 1919.

-Unproven allegations of plagiarism
+Rejected allegations of plagiarism

 In 1927 a Canadian, Florence Deeks, sued Wells for infringement of copyright and breach of trust.
-She claimed that he had stolen much of the content of The Outline of History from a work, The Web of the World's Romance, which she had submitted to the Canadian publisher Macmillan Canada, who held onto the manuscript for nearly nine months before rejecting it.
-The Ontario trial court found the evidence inadequate and dismissed the case.
+She claimed that he had plagiarized much of the content of The Outline of History from her work, The Web of the World's Romance.
+She had submitted her manuscript to the Canadian publisher Macmillan Canada, which was Wells's Canadian publisher.
+Macmillan Canada had the manuscript for nearly nine months before rejecting it.

+At trial in the Supreme Court of Ontario, Deeks called called three literary academics as experts, who testified that the content and structure of the two books showed that Wells must have relied on Deeks's manuscript in writing The Outline of History.
+Wells testified, and denied that he had ever seen Deeks's manuscript, while representatives from Macmillan testified that the manuscript had never left Canada.
+The trial judge rejected Deeks's expert evidence and dismissed the case.
 An appeal to the Ontario Appellate Division was dismissed, as was a final appeal to the Judicial Committee of the Privy Council, at that time the highest court of appeal for the British Empire.